Your cart is empty

 Therefore, many neonatologists and pediatricians emphasize that SpO₂ measurement alone is not a reliable indicator of breathing pauses in babies.

-The MARY by sticklett approach starts exactly where traditional measurement methods reach their limits – namely directly at the source: breathing.
+MARY by sticklett 's approach starts precisely where classic measurement methods reach their limits – namely directly at the source: respiration.

 The intelligent ladybug sensor is gently attached to the baby's chest and detects:

-• the breathing movements on the chest – continuous and highly sensitive
+• the breathing movements in the chest – continuous and highly sensitive

-• body temperature , for example to identify overheating as a risk factor
+• body temperature , e.g. to identify overheating as a risk factor

 • the prone position, also a risk factor for sudden infant death syndrome in newborns

-and warns of unusually long pauses in breathing, temperature rise or unusual movement patterns
+and warns of unusually long pauses in breathing, temperature increase, or unusual movement patterns.

-Breathing is a reflex controlled centrally by the brain that automatically responds to internal signals.
-In newborns, breathing occurs almost exclusively through the diaphragm muscle because the intercostal muscles are still weak.
+Breathing is a centrally controlled reflex, regulated by the brain, that automatically responds to internal signals.
+In newborns, breathing occurs almost exclusively via the diaphragm muscle, as the intercostal muscles are still weak.

 This means that breathing is clearly visible on the chest and abdomen.
-However, especially in babies, this control is more sensitive and prone to disruption, which is why gentle, close-to-body breathing monitoring provides reassurance in case the baby suddenly forgets to breathe.
+However, this control is still sensitive and more susceptible to disruptions, especially in babies, which is why gentle, close-to-the-body breathing monitoring provides reassurance if the baby suddenly forgets to breathe.

-Breathing pauses in infants—so-called apneas—can be critical even after 20 seconds.
-The body reacts with a drop in oxygen levels, which isn't immediately reflected in the SpO₂ level.
-However, observing chest movement allows for immediate detection of this pause before the oxygen level drops.
+Apneas in infants – periods of pause in breathing lasting as little as 20 seconds – can be critical.
+The body reacts with a drop in oxygen levels, which is not immediately reflected in the SpO₂ value.
+However, observing chest movement allows for the immediate detection of these pauses before the oxygen level drops.

-“Direct monitoring of respiratory movement is the most effective method for detecting central apneas in premature and newborn infants.”
+"Direct monitoring of respiratory movement is the most sensible method for detecting central apneas in premature and newborn infants in a timely manner."

-Pediatricians and sleep medicine specialists therefore explicitly recommend systems that directly record breathing patterns rather than just observing secondary parameters such as blood oxygen.
+Pediatricians and sleep specialists therefore explicitly recommend systems that directly record breathing patterns, instead of only observing secondary parameters such as blood oxygen levels.

-Your baby's breathing is controlled by the brain, but in the first few months of life, this control can still be unstable.
-Breathing movement is the most direct and earliest sign that your baby is breathing or not.
+Your baby's breathing is controlled by the brain, but this control can be unstable in the first few months of life.
+Breathing movements are the most direct and earliest sign that your baby is breathing or not.

-Systems such as MARY by sticklett , which are attached directly to the chest and monitor the temperature, offer a modern and reliable solution.
+Systems like MARY by sticklett , which attach directly to the chest and monitor the temperature, offer a modern and reliable solution.